nats-io/nats-server/doc/adr/0008-jetstream-kv.md

  * Ability to read from regional read replicas maintained by JS Mirroring (planned)
  * A read-only client can talk directly, and only, to a regional read replica
  * Discoverability of read replicas per cluster based on in-bucket configuration values
- * Standard encoders/decoders to deliver zero-trust end to end encryption, perhaps using nkeys
+ * Standard encoders/decoders to deliver zero-trust end-to-end encryption, perhaps using nkeys
  * Pluggable storage backends

 ## Data Types